 To learn more about program goals, learning outcomes, and course descriptions, view the .

 For more information call (888) 628-8392

-or visit the Austin North campus page.
+or visit the Austin - Undergraduate campus page.

 For students whose goal is to pursue a career in the field of criminal justice, NAU's school in Austin offers the criminal justice associate of applied science degree.
 The curriculum is designed to provide students with a foundation in the knowledge, skills, and abilities for the criminal justice career field.
 Students who earn the associate of applied science degree are prepared for entry-level employment in policing, courts, and corrections.
 Policing and institutional corrections employment will also require the completion of a training academy.
 The associate degree can be a requirement for entry-level employment in various criminal justice agencies and is often criteria for higher skilled employment and higher pay